shawnrossouw/Developer-docs/vue-getting-started.md

 Open the above folder in your favourite code editor.

 #### Step 4
-Vue CLI uses PostCSS internally, but we need to add some bells and whistles.
+Vue CLI uses PostCSS internally, but we need to add some grunt and install these postcss plugins.
+There are more plugins available, but for now these will suffice.
 ```bash
 yarn add --dev postcss-preset-env
 yarn add --dev postcss-nested